jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![user flag]({{https://jsom1.github.io/}}/_images/htb_love_user.png)
 </div>

-And we're back at enumerating...
+## 3. Privilege escalation
+{:style="color:DarkRed; font-size: 170%;"}

+Now that we have a foothold, we start enumerating once again...
 As usual, the first thing I do is check the user permissions.
 The Windows equivalent of *sudo -l* is *whoami /priv*:

 <div class="img_container">
 ![user perms]({{https://jsom1.github.io/}}/_images/htb_love_sudol.png)